influxdata/telegraf/plugins/inputs/modbus/README.md

 This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.
 Requests are processed similar to `rearrange` but user-defined gaps in the field addresses are filled automatically.
-This usually reduces the number of requests, but will increase the number of registers read due to larger requests.
-This algorithm might be usefull if you only want to specify the fields you are interested in but want to minimize the number of requests sent to the device.

 __Please note:__ This optimization might take long in case of many non-consecutive, non-ommitted fields!